Spider Control & Spider Extermination

 Why do I have a spider problem?

-Spiders can enter homes or businesses through any small spaces, like the gaps around doors and windows.
+Spiders can enter homes or businesses through cracks and crevices, any small spaces, like the gaps around doors and windows.
 They may enter in search of food, moisture, mates, or shelter.

 Spiders may be attracted to a property by favorable living environments or the presence of insects and other prey.
 They can also travel into a building on objects such as firewood, plants, camping equipment, or items that have been in a storage area.